isomerpages/govtech-stp/_periodic-commuting-arrangement/01b-pca-sc-pr-requirements.md

 For more information on the prevailing health measures for SC/PRs returning from abroad please refer [here](/health/shn).

-Non-SC/PR travellers who have had travel history to Malaysia within the last 21 days prior to arrival in Singapore must take a <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 Polymerase Chain Reaction test</a> ("PCR test") within 72 hours before departure.
+Non-SC/PR travellers with travel history to Malaysia in the last 21 days before arriving in Singapore must take a <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 Polymerase Chain Reaction test</a> ("PCR test") within 72 hours before departure.
 All inbound PCA travellers must be tested negative for COVID-19 by a recognised or accredited laboratory in Malaysia.
 As documentary proof that the traveller has taken the COVID-19 PCR test, travellers should ask for a copy of the COVID-19 PCR test report, that:
 - Is in English (or accompanied with an English translation);
 - Contains the Traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and
 - Reflects the Date and result of the PCR test.